Skip to main content

 2. The implementation of Local Traffic Control will be announced on the VHF channel for the relevant sector and the Harbour Service Launch will display blue flashing lights for the duration.

-3. Mariners intending to transit the area under Local Traffic Control are required to contact ‘Thames Patrol’ on the VHF channel for the relevant sector and must follow any instructions given by the officers in attendance.
+3. Mariners intending to transit the area under Local Traffic Control are required to make contact with the attending Harbour Service Launch(es) on the VHF channel for the relevant sector and must follow any instructions given by the officers in attendance.

 LONDON GATEWAY PORT